honest-code/iOS-Demo/README.md

 	}
 	```

 	3. Cucumberish is a framework written in Objective-C, so if the project is written in Swift, you must add this .m file calling to Swift initializer.
-When the file is created, Xcode shows an alert asking about configure an Objective-C bridging header that the developer must create:
+When the file is created, Xcode shows an alert asking about configure an Objective-C bridging header that the developer must create.

 	```Objective-C
 	#import "Demo_HonestcodeUITests-Swift.h"